How To Fix An Anxious Attachment Style

 Support is available if you’re considering treatment for an attachment style concern.
 Standard methods of therapy include cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and trauma therapy modalities like internal family systems (IFS).
 In addition, interpersonal therapy may be particularly helpful for managing relationship challenges.

 Therapy focuses on providing professional advice and guidance on your unique situation.
-A counselor can help you improve your emotional control and gain insight into your anxious attachment triggers.
+A counselor can help you improve your emotional control and gain insight into your anxious attachment triggers to help you develop a more secure attachment style.
 Through an online therapy platform like BetterHelp for individuals or Regain for couples, you may be able to find support from a growing online database of professionals.

 Online counseling is an option for those who may avoid traditional in-person counseling due to cost, time, or location barriers.
 In online therapy, you can meet with your therapist according to your availability and connect through phone calls, video chats, or in-app messaging.